"In the end… you really did bring me to Japan."

 "Hisui and I will help you take care of the house.
 After all, our original role was to be maids!"

-"My sister and I will help with the housework," Hisui added as well, her voice quiet but firm, as if gathering her courage to say it.
+Hisui added as well, her voice quiet but firm, as if gathering courage just to say those words.

 Arthur observed the two of them for a moment, then smiled.

-His gaze slowly shifted to Fujino.
+His gaze slowly shifted toward Fujino.

-"Fujino, your situation is a bit special, so I'll cure your condition first… and then I'll teach you how to use your power."
+"Fujino, your situation is a bit special, so I'll cure your condition first… and then teach you how to use your power."

 "My power…?"